-We may take advantage of these provisions, including the extended adoption period for new or revised accounting pronouncements described below, for up to five years or such earlier time that we are no longer an emerging growth company.
+We may take advantage of these provisions for up to five years or such earlier time that we are no longer an emerging growth company.
 We would cease to be an emerging growth company if we have more than \$1.0 billion in annual revenues, have more than \$700.0 million in market value of our capital stock held by non-affiliates or issue more than \$1.0 billion of non-convertible debt over a three-year period.
-Even if we cease to be an emerging growth company, we may still enjoy reduced reporting obligations insofar as we remain a smaller reporting company.
-As an emerging growth company, we may choose to take advantage of some, but not all, of the available exemptions.
+We may choose to take advantage of some, but not all, of the available exemptions.
 We have taken advantage of some reduced reporting burdens in this prospectus.
 Accordingly, the information contained herein may be different than the information you receive from other public companies in which you hold stock.

 In addition, the JOBS Act provides that an emerging growth company can take advantage of an extended transition period for complying with new or revised accounting standards.
 This provision allows an emerging growth company to delay the adoption of some accounting standards until those standards would otherwise apply to private companies.
-We have elected to avail ourselves of this exemption from new or revised accounting standards and, therefore, we will not be subject to the same new or revised accounting standards as other public companies that are not emerging growth companies.
-However, if we later decide to opt out of the extended period for adopting new accounting standards, we would need to disclose such decision and it would be irrevocable.
+We have irrevocably elected to avail ourselves of this exemption from new or revised accounting standards and, therefore, we will not be subject to the same new or revised accounting standards as other public companies that are not emerging growth companies.